-FSE,filename,access,input,output,procedure,workfile.directive(s)
+FSE, filename, access, input, output, procedure, workfile.directive(s)

-Parameter Description FN=filename Specifies the file you want to edit. filename must be a local file, unless you specify the OP=GET parameter.
-If you do not include a file name on the FSE command, FSE either resumes your previous editing session or, if you had no previous editing session, prompts you for a file name.
-OP=access - e character set and/or the location of the file .
-The following are valid access parameter Value Description D ISPLAY Specifies 6-bit display code.
+Parameter Description FN=filename local file, un you do not is either resum e file you want to edit. filename must be a cless you specify the OP=GET parameter.
+If nelude a file name on the FSE command, FSE nes your previous editing session or, if you had editing session, prompts you for a file name.
+OP-access Specifies the character set and/or the location of the file to be edited.
+The following are valid access parameter entries.
+Value Description D ISPLAY Specifies 6-bit display code.
 N ORMAL Specifies 6-bit display code (default if your terminal is in normal mode).
-A SCII Specifies NOS 6/12-bit display code (default if your terminal is in ASCII mode).
+A SCII Specifies NOS $6/12$ -bit display code (default if your terminal is in ASCII mode).
 ASCII 8 Specifies 7-bit ASCII code right-justified in a 12-bit byte.
 G ET Makes the specified file local by either getting an indirect access file or attaching a direct access file.